 There are several reasons your claim could be denied, including:

 - Still working.
-You are allowed to work part time and still request SSDI benefits, but in many cases the SSA will consider it a factor in turning down your claim.
-We do not recommend you quit your part time job, but we can help you better document the limits on your work capacity so you can prove you still need benefits.
+You are allowed to work part-time and still request SSDI benefits, but in many cases, the SSA will consider it a factor in turning down your claim.
+We do not recommend you quit your part-time job, but we can help you better document the limits on your work capacity so you can prove you still need benefits.

 - No functional capacity test.
 Without a functional capacity evaluation, you are essentially asking the SSA to take you at your word that you can’t work.
 We can help you get this crucial document to prove your case.

 Far and away the most common reason we see for a rejected claim is a simple paperwork error.
-Often, the applicant does have a severe set of lupus symptoms and really needs SSDI benefits.
-They simply cannot prove it on paper.
+Often, the applicant does have a severe set of lupus symptoms and really needs SSDI benefits – they simply cannot prove it on paper.
 A good SSDI lawyer will know how to get you the paper trail you need to show you’re a deserving applicant.

 At John Foy & Associates, we also routinely work with individuals who have already had their SSDI claim denied.
 We can appeal your claim for you.
 We find that applications have a much higher success rate on appeal.

 The SSDI process is slow and cumbersome, often at a time when you need immediate relief.
 Let us help you make the strongest claim possible.
-John Foy & Associates will give you a free consultation and maximize your chance of being approved.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+The Atlanta lupus lawyers at John Foy & Associates will give you a free consultation and maximize your chance of being approved.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form